pytorch/pytorch.github.io/_events/pytorch_conference–dec_2nd_2022.md

 [Content Submission Form](https://docs.google.com/forms/d/121ptOuhqhmcPev9g5Zt2Ffl-NtB_oeyFk5CWjumUVLQ/edit) — Complete by Sept.
 30th

-We are excited to announce that the PyTorch Conference returns in-person as a satellite event to [NeurlPS](https://nips.cc/) (Neural Information Processing Systems) in New Orleans on Dec.
+We are excited to announce that the PyTorch Conference returns in-person as a satellite event to [NeurlPS](https://nips.cc/) (<font size="3">Neural Information Processing Systems</font>) in New Orleans on Dec.
 2nd.
 This is an opportunity to be part of the biggest PyTorch event of the year!

 **When**: Dec 2nd, 2022